Fusion-Party-Aus/Formal-Documents/Constitution.md

    2. advance any shared policy or platform agreed to by the membership.

-   3. facilitate the advancement of branch approved policy and platforms.
+   3. facilitate the advancement of policy supported by non-conflicting branch values with branch backing.

    4. achieve the above goals through